DionisisGiannar/Iris-Project/README.md

 # Iris Assistant

-Iris is an offline, CPU-only assistant that watches an RTSP stream, listens for short push-to-talk style utterances, and responds with concise scene descriptions.
+Iris is an assistant that watches an RTSP stream, listens for short push-to-talk style utterances, and responds with concise scene descriptions.
 Inside Docker it keeps all models on disk and never downloads assets at runtime.

 ## Features
 - YOLOv8 scene understanding (Ultralytics, small weights) with left/center/right hints.